THOMVDC/PSYPET/README.md

 # PSYPET

-	The psypet processing pipeline is written in Matlab and relies on a correct working installation of CAT12.6.
+	The psypet main pipeline takes a static PET image and a T1-weighted image as input, and produces SUV and SUVR images in native space.
+	ROI-statistics from an atlas of choice are generated automatically in excel.
 	The pipeline is compatible with already segmented/parcellated T1 data from other software.
+	Psypet compiles handy functions such as an uptake calculator, dcm2SUV converter, centering of images on the AC-PC, ...
+    Psypet is written in Matlab and relies on a correct working installation of CAT12.6.

 ## Main steps